will-pang/blog/content/osler-mcp/benchmarks.md

 While this is far from a rigorous study on tool choice by LLM agents, I had a few quick takeaways:

-- The power of a well-curated file system: The most accurate responses came from table names that were clear and non-repetitive.
+- The power of a well-curated file system/table schema: The most accurate responses came from table names that were clear and non-repetitive.
 This was evident by how confident the LLM was in its response simply from reading the database schema and getting a peak into the table columns/structure.
-For questions that _did not_ require relational joins and only aggreation/filtering logic, LLMs performed quite well.
+For questions that require minimal joins and leaned heavier on aggreation/filtering/window functions, LLMs performed quite well.
-- More relational context might **not** help: Initially, I was convinced that I could develop clever ways to force the LLM to "think/plan" with relational context in mind.
-But as I did more testing, I started to wonder whether better/more detailed prompt engineering and scaffolding would only lead to [overfitting](https://www.ibm.com/think/topics/overfitting).
-To truly take advantage of relational context, this might require something like a [graph-based database](https://arxiv.org/pdf/2504.10950).
+- More relational context might **not** helpful: Initially, I was convinced that I could develop clever ways to force the LLM to "think/plan" with relational context in mind.
+But as I did more testing, it was not clear to me whether more sophisticated prompt engineering and scaffolding would yield meaningful gains, or only lead to [overfitting](https://www.ibm.com/think/topics/overfitting).
+- Understanding relational data is still hard: In order for the LLM to effectively navigate through tables that are inherently relational, a graph perspective might be needed (I like to think of this as seeing things in Cartesian system vs Polar coordinates).
+However, graph databases come with its own set of [challenges](https://arxiv.org/pdf/2504.10950) and will probably still require consistent table pruning before it can be used effectively with LLMs.